SentientHome/deploy/HYPRIOT.md

-# Setting up a new Rapberry PI using Hypriot OS
+# Setting up a new Raspberry PI using Hypriot OS

 As we are going to base most of the Home's setup on docker we have chose the most optimized PI OS for docker: Hypriot OS.
 It is also extremely easy to setup